lm-sys/lm-sys.github.io/blog/2024-02-05-compressed-fsm.md

 The results show that SGLang with our decoding algorithm significantly outperforms all other systems.
 It can reduce the latency by up to 2x and boost throughput by up to 2.5x.

+## Link
-You can try this feature now in [SGLang](https://github.com/sgl-project/sglang/tree/main?tab=readme-ov-file#json-decoding).
+- You can try this feature now in [SGLang](https://github.com/sgl-project/sglang/tree/main?tab=readme-ov-file#json-decoding)
+- Bencmark code is available [here](https://github.com/sgl-project/sglang/tree/main/benchmark/json_fast_forward)